ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 In 1968 Dr Ivan Sutherland created the Sword of Damocles at MIT.
 This head mounted display (or HMD) was so heavy it needed to be suspended from the ceiling.
 It was able to track head movements and show rudimentary 3D images.

-// TODO insert sword of damocles picture
+// TODO insert sword of Damocles picture

 In the military flight simulators and combat simulators started showing up, simulators for doctors and surgeons.
 Different ways of interacting with this virtual world also started appearing.
-Head tracking, touch screens, gloves... //TODO add more This is also when videogame companies tried to capitalise on this exciting new technology and bring it to a wider public.
+Head tracking, touch screens, gloves... //TODO add more This is also when video game companies tried to capitalize on this exciting new technology and bring it to a wider public.
 But the technology was still rough and did not catch on in big numbers.

 But then in 2012, when the Oculus Rift was being kickstarted, things started pacing up again.